sibils/rdf4sibils/v2/rdfize/md/onto_intro.md

 **Named individuals**

 The SIBiLS ontology defines a number of so-called named individuals (owl:NamedIndividual) for terminologies.
-They belong to the class cello:CelloConceptScheme and there IRIs are  in the _sibilt:_ namespace (e.g. sibilt:uniprot, sibilt:ECO, sibilt:NCBI_TaxID, sibilt:CHEBI, etc.).
+They belong to the class sibilo:SibilsConceptScheme and their IRIs are  in the _sibilt:_ namespace (e.g. sibilt:uniprot, sibilt:ECO, sibilt:NCBI_TaxID, sibilt:CHEBI, etc.).
 See [Named Individuals](#namedindividuals) for the full list.

 **Main namespaces**